by Howard Fosdick © FolkFluteWorld.com

 There's a risk to this.
 You might buy a fake flute -- an unplayable item.

 Some are intended as fancy, decorated display pieces.
 This is a perfectly legitimate market.
-Many people enjoy collecting cute little vessel flutes that aren't playable.
-And look at those two flutes to the left... they're beautifully embroidered.
+Many people enjoy collecting attractive artworks that look like flutes but aren't playable.

-But whatever flute you buy -- for whatever purpose -- you'll certainly want to know up-front that you're buying an display piece that won't play a true musical scale.
+But whatever flute you buy -- for whatever purpose -- you'll certainly want to know up-front that you're buying an display piece rather than a true musical instrument.

 This article tells you how to distinguish an unplayable flute from the real thing.